bicpi/bicpi.github.io/_posts/2015-08-01-run-phpspec-when-saving-files-with-gulp-and-phpstorm.markdown

 layout: post
 title:  "Run phpspec when saving files with gulp and PhpStorm"
 date:   2015-08-01 20:10:19
-categories:
+categories: phpspec Gulp PhpStorm TDD
-    - php
-    - phpspec
-    - Gulp
-    - PhpStorm
-    - TDD
-    - Code Kata
 ---

 In our weekly Code Kata at [work](http://www.sessiondigital.de/), we're exercising TDD using